matn7/Google-Platform-Notes/gcp/GoogleCloudNetworking.md

 - Configure when you create instance.
 - Each interface in different network.
-- Networks' IP range cannot overlap.
+- Networks IP range cannot overlap.
 - Networks must exists to create VM.
 - Cannot delete interface without deleting VM.
 - Internal DNS only associated to nic0